Fabian Holland (rugby union)

-Fabian Holland (born 9 October 2002) is a professional Dutch rugby union player who plays as a lock for in New Zealand's National Provincial Championship (NPC) competition and for the in Super Rugby.
+Fabian Holland (born 9 October 2002) is a professional Dutch-born New Zealand rugby union player who plays as a lock for in New Zealand's National Provincial Championship (NPC) competition and for the in Super Rugby.

 Born in the Netherlands, he represents the New Zealand national team, having lived in the country since 2019.

 Early life

 Holland was born in Alkmaar in the Netherlands, and grew up in the nearby village of Akersloot.
 Holland began playing rugby at Castricumse Rugby Club at age five.
 In 2014, the All Black Sevens team held a training camp at Holland's club, further inspiring his pursuit of rugby and a passion for the All Blacks.

 Holland moved to New Zealand in early 2019 to study and play rugby at Christchurch Boys' High School for what was initially meant to be a stay of six months.